adematti/obiwan/README.md

 # Obiwan

 **Obiwan** is a Monte Carlo method for adding fake galaxies and stars to Legacy Survey images and re-processing the modified images with [legacypipe](https://github.com/legacysurvey/legacypipe).
-The pipeline forward models galaxies and stars in the multi-color images by detecting sources with signal-to-noise greater than 6 and minimizing the regularized L2 Loss function for various models for the shapes of stars and galaxies.

 ## Credits